thelfer/tfel/docs/web/behaviours.md

 # Overview

-Versatility of general purpose mechanical solver mainly relies on its ability to let the user define the material behaviour. `MFront` provides a high level language to write mechanical behaviours.
+The versatility of a general purpose mechanical solver mainly relies on its ability to let the user define the material behaviour. `MFront` provides a high level language to write mechanical behaviours.

-It can be compared to the `ZebFront` tool developped by the Centre des Matériaux de Mines ParisTech as part of the Zset software [see @foerch_polymorphic_1997;@besson_object-oriented_1998-1;@northwest_numerics_and_modeling_inc._zebfront_2014].
-One major difference between `ZebFront` and `MFront` is the programming techniques used: `ZebFront` mostly relies on object oriented techniques where `MFront` relies on generic programming leading to almost orthogonal design choices.
+It can be compared to the `ZebFront` tool developed by the Centre des Matériaux de Mines ParisTech as part of the Zset software [see @foerch_polymorphic_1997;@besson_object-oriented_1998-1;@northwest_numerics_and_modeling_inc._zebfront_2014].
+One major difference between `ZebFront` and `MFront` is the programming techniques used: `ZebFront` mostly relies on object-oriented techniques where `MFront` relies on generic programming leading to almost orthogonal design choices.